alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 ### Understand the data

-This exploration builds on the same referrer-based approach described in "Where are users coming from?", but limits results to known LLM domains.
+This exploration builds on the same referrer-based approach described in "Where are users coming from?", but limits results to known LLM domains:

-Common LLM referral domains include:

 - openai.com and chat.openai.com (ChatGPT)
 - claude.ai (Anthropic)